1830s: The Electric Telegraph

 Cuneiform Tablet

-The history of writing systems traces a complicated journey.
+The history of writing systems traces a complicated journey and much of its detail is lost to time.
 Written language emerged around 3400 BCE in Sumer, southern Mesopotamia.
 These same industrious people also invented number systems and the wheel.
 Their writing form is known as cuneiform (cunea, Latin for “wedge”) and consisted of making wedges on clay tablets.
-It is derived from their proto-writing system of using clay tokens of various shapes as counters for various goods.
-There were dozens of different tokens.
-Each token was a unique geometric shape such as a cone or a square and each one representing, with a one to one correspondence, a certain type of good.
-Two cones means two baskets of grain.
-No matter your language, if you understood that a cone token meant a basket of grain you could account for the transaction.
-These tokens most likely were accounts of debt and were stored inside clay envelopes.
-For over 4000 years this system was in use.
+It is derived from their proto-writing system of using clay tokens of various shapes as counters for various goods that were produced and exchanged, essentially an accounting system.

-This brings us to the original purpose of the Sumerian writing system.
-This was in accounting – in the recording amounts of grains, numbers of livestock, and various other goods.
+This brings us to the original purpose of the Sumerian writing system: accounting – in the recording amounts of grains, numbers of livestock, and various other goods.
 As the civilization grew in population size the number of debts increased.
 Since the tokens were stored inside envelopes their contents could not quickly be known until you opened the envelopes and counted the tokens.
 Some accountants solved this problem by making wedges on top of the envelopes representing the contents of the envelope.
 The transition from token to script begun and the worlds first writing system emerged.
 Eventually clay tablets with markings representing the tokens completely replaced the token system since the impression of the cone on the tablet was identical to the cone token itself.

 Egyptian Heiroglyphs, Temple of Kom Ombo